AdobeDocs/experience-platform.en/help/query-service/data-distiller/advanced-statistics/algorithms.md

 >[!NOTE]
 >
 >Ensure you understand the parameter requirements for the chosen algorithm.
 Some parameters may be positional and require all preceding parameters to be specified if custom values are provided.
-If you choose not to customize certain parameters, the system will apply default settings.
+If you choose not to customize certain parameters, the system applies default settings.
 Consult the relevant documentation to understand each parameter's function and default values.

 ### K-Means {#kmeans}